StatesTitle/ds-blog/hyperopt_tips_and_tricks/interative_visualization_of_hyperopt_trials_with_plotly/README.md

-Codo Scientists/notebooks to support "Hyperopt tips and tricks: Interactive visualization of hyperopt trials with plotly" blog post.
+Code to support "Hyperopt tips and tricks: Interactive visualization of hyperopt trials with plotly" blog post.

 # Installation
 Requires Python 3.6+.
 In a virtual environment, run `pip install -r requirements.txt`.